 Believed to have been an 18th Birthday Gift to Queen Maud from her grandmother, Queen Victoria, the tiny Vifte (Fan) Tiara was discovered to have been a wedding gift from Alfred, Leopold, and Marie de Rothschild.
 Queen Maud was pictured in the piece only one, at Queen Victoria’s 1901 funeral, and the Vifte Tiara remained unworn until the 1960s and 70s, when then Crown Princess Sonja wore the piece a couple of times, at ‘less formal’ royal events.
 In recent years, the Vifte Tiara has been loaned to Crown Princess Mette Marit , who has worn it as a necklace.

 An 18th Birthday gift from King Olav V to his granddaughter Princess Martha Louise in 1990, this small tiara has been her principal diadem for over two decades, and as a piece of her personal property, will be inherited by her children.
+It was also loaned to Queen Sonja for a visit to New York City in 1995.

 Originating from Queen Alexandra of the United Kingdom, the Turquoise Circlet Tiara was left to Queen Maud, who wore it at the the pre-wedding of her only son, future King Olav V, in 1929.
 While the Pearl Tiara, Maltese Circlet, and Vifte Tiara went to King Harald and Queen Sonja, the Turquoise Circlet Tiara was inherited by Princess Astrid in 1968, when her grandmother’s jewels were divided between the three children of King Olav.
 This is Princess Astrid’s grandest Tiara, and worn for important occasions along with turquoise jewels that were a wedding gift to Queen Maud.
 Just earlier this year, Princess Astrid wore it in an official portrait released to mark her 85th Birthday.